The author's aim is to popularise the science of astronomy in a series of relaxed, easy to read, and easy to undestand articles

 Mountain Ranges on the Moon

-- Apenines and Caucasus Mountains - The Apennine mountain range is perhaps the most distinctive range on the surface of the Moon.
-It can be seen quite clearly in the photos on this page as a pale, narrow streak between the Sea of Showers, and the Sea of Vapours.
+- Apenines and Caucasus Mountains – The Apennine mountain range is perhaps the most distinctive range on the surface of the Moon.
+It can be seen quite clearly in the photos in this article as a pale, narrow streak between the Sea of Showers, and the Sea of Vapours.
 The mountains extends for about 600 kilometres (370 miles) and some of the peaks rise as high as 4600 metres (15,000 feet), including Mons Huygens - one of the highest mountains on the Moon.
 It is believed the Apennines may have formed when land was thrust upwards in the massive meteor impact which later formed the basin of the Sea of Showers.
 The Caucasus Mountains are a continuation of the Apennines to the north east, where it forms the border of the Sea of Serenity.

 - Sinus Iridium and the Jura Mountains – Sinus Iridium or the 'Bay of Rainbows' appears as a bulge on the north western side of the Sea of Showers.
 It represents the remains of a huge 260 kilometre (160 mile) diameter crater, half obliterated by the even bigger impact which later created the sea of Showers. - that's why Sinus Iridium is a clearly semicircular structure today.
 All around the edge of the crater is a mountain range generated by the impact. these are the Jura Mountains, and this ring of mountains on the Moon is one of the most visually attractive in binoculars.